davidwood/cachetree/README.md

 ### Developing Additional Backends

-Storage backends are simply objects that expose the following functions:
+Storage backends extend EventEmitter and expose the following functions:

 * `get(key, field, [field …], cb)`: Get the values of all the given hash fields
 * `set(key, field, value, [field, value …], cb)`: Set the values of given hash fields